And welcome once again, ladies and gentlemen, back to the Limbaugh Institute for Advanced Conservative Studies.

 Well, people are afraid to, Tony.

-They're afraid to to mention it.
+They're afraid to mention it.

-I mean, when I was coming up when I was a child, you wanted to be a police officer, a fireman, a teacher.
+I mean, when I was coming up, when I was a child, you wanted to be a police officer, a fireman, a teacher.

 I mean, this is craziness.